Updated November 2022

 Should You Plan to Migrate Now?

 Absolutely yes.
-For all the reasons listed above (and more), you should look into OpenSearch or even start with a PoC right now.
+For all the reasons listed above (and more), you should look into OpenSearch and start your migration right now.
 If you need support or professional services to migrate from Elasticsearch to OpenSearch, Eliatra has it all: